Britain's finance lobby says Brexit would hit City of London

 Banks in London have also backed staying in and last week the City of London, the municipal authority for the financial district, also formally supported staying.

-U.S. banks Morgan Stanley (MS.N) Citi (C.N) have said there could be a backlash against Britain as a financial centre if it left the EU.
-Goldman Sachs (GS.N) and JPMorgan (JPM.N) have made donations to the campaign to keep Britain in, sources have said.
+U.S. banks Morgan Stanley Citi have said there could be a backlash against Britain as a financial centre if it left the EU.
+Goldman Sachs and JPMorgan have made donations to the campaign to keep Britain in, sources have said.

 London mayor Boris Johnson, who is campaigning to pull Britain out of the EU, has said leaving would be a "golden opportunity" and has dismissed "threats" from banks to relocate from London.